Vik3sh/My-2D-Game/README.md

 # 2D Platformer Game

 Welcome to my 2D Platformer Game!
-This project is built using Unity and is part of my game development journey.
+This project is built using Unity/C# and is part of my game development journey.

 ## 🎮 Game Overview
-This is a classic 2D side-scrolling platformer featuring:
+This is a classic 2D  platformer gmae featuring:
-- Player movement and jumping
+- Player movement and jumping(double jump, wall jump, coyote jump)
-- Enemies and obstacles
+- Enemies and traps
-- Collectibles (e.g., coins or power-ups)
+- Collectibles (e.g., fruits)
 - Multiple levels with increasing difficulty
 - Game over and level completion mechanics